CodecraftWorks/codecraftworks.github.io/camp/2017/web-dev-session2/README.md

-The Best Web Dev Class
+# The Best Web Dev Class

-It's your boy Mr. Gil
+__It's your boy Mr. Gil with your girl Ms. Megan and your boy Mr. Rishob (aka the best teachers ever)__

 Here are your project links